Filament propagation: Re-focusing during the propagation of a focused short laser pulse

 An interesting phenomenon related to the filament propagation is the refocusing of focused laser pulses after the geometrical focus.

-Gaussian Beam propagation predicts an increasing beam width bidirectionally away from the geometric focus.
+Gaussian beam propagation predicts an increasing beam width bidirectionally away from the geometric focus.
 However, in the situation of laser filamentation, the beam will quickly recollapse.
 This divergence and refocusing will continue indefinitely.

-Filament propagation in photo-reactive systems
+In photo-reactive systems

 Filament formation and propagation may also be observed in photopolymer systems.
 Such systems display a Kerr-like optical nonlinearity via photoreactive-based increases in the refractive index.
 The filaments form as a result of the self-trapping of individual beams, or modulation instability of a wide-area light profile.
 Filament propagation has been observed in several photo-polymerizable systems, including organo-siloxane, acrylics, epoxy and copolymers with epoxies, and polymer blends.
 The locations of filament formation and propagation may be controlled by modulating the spatial profile of the input light field.
 Such photo-reactive systems are able to produce filaments from spatially and temporally incoherent light, because the slow reaction responds to the time-average intensity of the optical field, whereby femto-second fluctuations wash out.
 This is similar to photo-refractive media with non-instantaneous responses, which enable filament propagation with incoherent or partially incoherent light.